riscv-software-src/riscof/docs/source/plugins.rst

 DUT executable.
 This variable is captured in as the variable ``num_jobs`` in line-21 below.
 If the `config.ini` does not have the ``jobs`` variable specified then we default to the value of 1.

+The ``target_run`` parameter is used to control if the user would like to stop after compilation of the tests or continue running the tests on the target and go on to signature comparison.
+When set to '0' the plugin must only compile the tests and exit (using ``raise SystemExit`` in python).
+When set to ``1`` the plugin will compile and run the tests on the target.
+This parameter is captured in lines 34-37.

 Finally, the mandatory parameters that must be present in the ``config.ini`` for the DUT are the paths to the riscv-config based ISA and Platform YAML files.
-These paths are collected in lines 27-28.
+These paths are collected in lines 28-29.
 Remember these are paths to the unchecked version of the yaml and are only captured here to send them across to the RISCOF framework, where RISCOF will validate them with riscv-config , send it to the reference model for configuration and also use it filter the tests.
 The verified/checked versions of the YAMLs will be provided to the build function.

-The above yaml file paths and other arguments are captured in the class methods and returned back to the RISCOF framework in line 30.
+The above yaml file paths and other arguments are captured in the class methods and returned back to the RISCOF framework in line 40.

 .. code-block:: python
     :linenos: